Published Works: Martha Lou Perritti

 On the Purchase Books page of this website, or in the Pine Island, Florida area at Books ‘n More in Matlacha and Crossed Palms Gallery in Bokeelia; on Sanibel Island at The Island Book Nook, MacIntosh Book Shop, Inc., and the Sanibel Island Book

 You can also purchase this book in Alabama at:

 About the book:

-Tallahassee, Florida resident Martha Perritti pens the third in a trilogy of autobiographical family sketches woven in the pages of her historical novels.
+Tallahassee, Florida resident Martha Perritti pens the second in a series of autobiographical family sketches woven in the pages of her historical novels.